-The number of families being illegally housed in bed and breakfast accommodation by Milton Keynes Council has nearly doubled this year.
+The number of families being illegally housed in bed-and-breakfasts by Milton Keynes Council has nearly doubled this year, government figures show.

-Up to the end of March, it housed 35 families in temporary accommodation for longer than the statutory six weeks, but this rose to 60 by the end of June according to government figures.
+Up to the end of March, it housed 35 families in temporary accommodation for longer than the statutory six weeks, but this rose to 60 by the end of June.

 Housing Minister Mark Prisk said there was "no excuse" for unlawful housing.

 The authority said the problem had been caused by a decrease in the supply of houses and an increase in those requiring them.
 It said the Department of Communities and Local Government (DCLG) was aware of its issues.